wsdaniels/DLQ/input_data/DLQ_config_README.txt

 length.threshold: Events shorter than or equal to length.threshold minutes will be discarded.

+do.event.detection: Set to T if you want to estimate emission start and end times, and then perform localization and quantification on the resulting events.
+Set to F if you want to perform localization and quantification on non-overlapping 30-minute intervals.

 simulation.data.path: Location (including file name) of simulation output (output of MAIN_1_simulate.R)

 output.file.path: Location (including file name) of output data file that will contain the event detection, localization, and quantification results.